pascallaliberte/sharpen.page/_posts/2019-05-03-writing-outreach-cold-emails-that-will-be-welcomed.md

 ---
 layout: post
 title: "Writing Outreach (Cold) Emails That Will Be Welcomed"
-description: "In last week's article, we [covered the basics of writing outreach (cold) email][the-basics].
-It covered how to make your cold email stand out from…"
+last_modified_at: 2026-08-04
+description: "How to write outreach emails that get welcomed — JTBD-informed cold email that speaks to the reader’s struggle, not your pitch."
 categories: jtbd copywriting
 not_recommended_for_product_people: true
 author: Pascal Laliberté